Quantum computational chemistry

-New methods have recently been developed which seek to mitigate errors, rather than correct them~\cite{Li2017,PhysRevLett.119.180509,PhysRevA.95.042308,endo2017practical,johnson2017qvector,mcardle2018mitigation,bonet2018mitigation}.
-These techniques are only applicable for low depth circuits.
+The methods described in this section have been developed to mitigate errors, rather than correct them.
+These techniques are only effective when used with low depth circuits, such that the total error rate in the circuit is low.
 However, the additional resources required are much more modest than for full error correction.
 In general, these techniques only require a multiplicative overhead in the number of measurements required, if the error rate is sufficiently low.
-In this section, we review the extrapolation~\cite{Li2017,PhysRevLett.119.180509, endo2017practical}, probabilistic error cancellation \cite{PhysRevLett.119.180509,endo2017practical}, quantum subspace expansion~\cite{PhysRevA.95.042308}, QVECTOR~\cite{johnson2017qvector} and stabiliser~\cite{mcardle2018mitigation,bonet2018mitigation} methods of error mitigation.\\
+Many of these techniques were introduced for use in general near-term algorithms, and so can be applied to problems beyond chemistry simulation. \\

 As we are dealing with errors, it becomes necessary to consider mixed states, rather than just pure states.
-As such, we now switch to the density matrix formalism of quantum mechanics~\cite{nielsen2002quantum}.
+As such, we now switch to the density matrix formalism of quantum mechanics.

-We consider a quantum circuit that consists of $N$ unitary gates applied to an initial reference state $\ket{\bar{0}}$.
+We consider a quantum circuit that consists of $G$ unitary gates applied to an initial reference state $\ket{\bar{0}}$.
 The output state if errors do not occur is given by